Applied Behavior Analysis

 PY223 Developmental Psychology (3)

-The course sequence in the Applied Behavior Analysis minor aligns with the fifth edition Task List content areas required to become a Board Certified Behavior Analyst and is approved by the BCBA.
+The course sequence in the Applied Behavior Analysis minor aligns with the fourth edition Task List content areas required to become a Board Certified Behavior Analyst and is approved by the BACB.

 For more information on the Eligibility Standards, please visit the Behavior Analyst Certification Board website.